RickZurc/Countries-Challenge/README.md

 1. Clone the repository
 2. In the root of the project copy `.env.example` to `.env`
 > cp .env.example .env
-3. Build the containers
-> docker compose up --build --detach (on the main folder), while in development you just need the database container running

 4. Set the variables (from the .env of the docker-compose) you wish for DB and REDIS (check the .env.example file)
 5. Go to the `backend` directory
 > cd backend